thermalogic/RustSEUIF97/README_Python.md

 **SEUIF97 Version 2** is the Python API of the high-speed IAPWS-IF97 package in Rust.
 It is suitable for computation-intensive calculations, such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-20x speed-up compared to using the `powi()` of the Rust standard library in the `for` loop directly when computing the basic equations of Regions 1, 2 and 3.
+Through the high-speed package, IAPWS-IF97 calculations achieve a **5x - 20x speedup** compared to direct implementations using the Rust standard library's `powi()` within loops for the basic equations of Regions 1, 2 and 3.

 This package supports **12 distinct input state pairs** for calculating **36 thermodynamic, transport, and derived properties** (see [Properties](#properties)).